Bans Conservation Centre

 About the Bans Conservation Centre

-- Thanks to their 2 freshwater reservoirs that collect rainwater and mountain runoff, Bans has not needed to buy water for showers, toilets, or laundry facilities etc for several years.
+- Thanks to their 2 freshwater reservoirs that collect rainwater and mountain runoff.
+Bans has not needed to buy water for showers, toilets, or laundry facilities etc for several years.

 Bans Conservation Centre Projects